 Likewise, the bathrooms also constitute most of the renovation expenses.

 Check that the shower heads, toilet bowls, flushing mechanism, taps, and bathroom cabinets are in excellent condition and working as they should.
 If your toilet seat is yellowed or cracked, replace it with a new one.

 Clear the drain and pipes of any chokage.
 If your property is older (15+ years), you may want to consider replacing the piping as well – old pipes generally start showing problems at this point.

 Also, if your bathroom or cabinet doors are made of wood, check for holes or wood swelling.
 These may indicate water or termite damage.
 If there are any sun spots or faded areas, give it a good coat of varnish to touch it up.

 If you’ve got an HDB flat and use a bi-fold door for your toilet, make sure this can open and shut properly.

-As we noted in our article on how to value and price a property for sale, extensive renovations don’t affect the official valuation of a home – but the level of maintenance does.
+As we noted in our article on how to value and price a home for sale, extensive renovations don’t affect the official value of a home – but the level of maintenance does.